ceph/ceph/doc/dev/peering.rst

 	my own (*authoritative history*) ... which may involve deciding to delete divergent objects.

-     b) await acknowledgement that they have persisted the PG log entries.
+     b) await acknowledgment that they have persisted the PG log entries.

   9. at this point all OSDs in the *acting set* agree on all of the meta-data, and would (in any future *peering*) return identical accounts of all